 From January to June 2019, the Nova Scotia Departments of Education and Early Childhood Development and Communities, Culture, and Heritage piloted a demonstration project, providing onsite programming focused on movement, outdoor play, and physical literacy.

-We conducted a developmental evaluation to determine how the shared standards and pilot implementation influenced access to affordable, quality programming for children and their families, and how it influenced the awareness and skills of early childhood educators and recreation practitioners in movement, physical literacy and outdoor play.
+We conducted a developmental evaluation to determine how the shared standards and pilot implementation influenced access to affordable, quality programming for children and their families and how it influenced early childhood educators and recreation practitioners’ awareness and skills in movement, physical literacy, and outdoor play.
 Results will be shared soon!

 Mobilizing Connections to build early childhood partnerships in Nova Scotia

-Through the Connection Grant funded by the Social Sciences and Humanities Research Council, Dr. Jessie-Lee McIsaac is leading an effort to respond to the needs of families by developing collaborations, sharing best practices and mobilizing research results.
+Through the Connection Grant funded by the Social Sciences and Humanities Research Council, Dr. Jessie-Lee McIsaac is leading an effort to respond to families’ needs by developing collaborations, sharing best practices and mobilizing research results.

-In Fall 2018, a group of multi-sector participants working in early childhood research, policy and practice in Nova Scotia came together to strengthen collaborations between researchers and policy/practice stakeholders to promote collective learning, strengthen future research partnerships, while also supporting program development and policy refinement.
+In Fall 2018, a group of multi-sector participants working in early childhood research, policy, and practice in Nova Scotia came together to strengthen collaborations between researchers and policy/practice stakeholders to promote collective learning and strengthen future research partnerships supporting program development and policy refinement.
 The event met two specific objectives:

 1.Support knowledge mobilization between academic and non-academic early childhood stakeholders in Nova Scotia and across Canada.

-Existing early childhood collaborative partnerships within Nova Scotia were strengthened and new connections between stakeholders working in research, policy and practice were encouraged.
-The event also enhanced skill development for students in early childhood research and knowledge mobilization to support future research training and professional aspirations.
+Existing early childhood collaborative partnerships within Nova Scotia were strengthened, and new connections between stakeholders working in research, policy and practice were encouraged.
+The event also enhanced students’ skill development in early childhood research and knowledge mobilization to support future research training and professional aspirations.
 Priority actions were discussed to identify opportunities for future collaborations between stakeholders.
 Stay tuned for future developments!

 Supporting Young Children and Their Families Through Seamless Access to Play-based Learning Programs: Evaluating Nova Scotia’s Early Years Centres and Pre-primary Program

-This five-year evaluation was conducted on behalf of the Department of Education and Early Childhood Development with funding provided by the Margaret and Wallace McCain Family Foundation.
+This five-year evaluation was conducted on behalf of the Department of Education and Early Childhood Development with the Margaret and Wallace McCain Family Foundation’s funding.

-We looked at the province’s Early Years Centres and Pre-primary Programs, with the goal of understanding how they can be integrated into the existing school system to best support children, families, and care providers.
-Gathering data for this project involved a wide array of methods including interviews, focus groups, school visits, an online family survey, and the administration of the Early Childhood Environment Rating Scale Third Edition (ECERS-3).
+We looked at the province’s Early Years Centres and Pre-primary Programs to understand how they can be integrated into the existing school system to best support children, families, and care providers.
+Gathering data for this project involved a wide array of methods, including interviews, focus groups, school visits, an online family survey, and the administration of the Early Childhood Environment Rating Scale Third Edition (ECERS-3).